pipe-cd/examples/README.md

-# samples
+# examples

-A repository contains samples for PipeCD.
+A repository contains examples for PipeCD.

 ```
 .